Podiatrists diagnose, treat and prevent foot and lower limb problems.

-- After two to three years' experience they usually earn about to $65,000 a year.
+- Podiatrists with two to three years' experience usually earn up to $70,000.

-Podiatrists in private practice may earn similar amounts or more, depending on the success of the business.
+Podiatrists in private practice may earn more depending on the success of the business.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Podiatrists may do some or all of the following:

 - treat foot problems, sports injuries and walking or running disorders

 - prescribe and arrange the making of orthotics (inner soles) to correct foot problems

 - advise patients about foot health, prevention and treatment of problems, and choice of shoes